Mosques in Washington state are urged to boost security after New Zealand attacks

-The Council on American-Islamic Relations — Washington also is advising mosques to contact law enforcement if anything seems suspicious.
+CAIR-Washington also is advising mosques to contact law enforcement if anything seems suspicious.

-The Council on American-Islamic Relations — Washington is urging local mosques to increase security after the New Zealand attacks and to contact law enforcement if anything seems suspicious.
+After dozens of people were shot to death at two mosques in New Zealand, the Washington state chapter of the Council on American-Islamic Relations is urging local mosques to increase security and to contact law enforcement if anything seems suspicious.

 CAIR-Washington also has information on its website about how to support the victims from New Zealand.

-“We grieve with our brothers and sisters in New Zealand tonight,” Executive Director Masih Fouladi said in a statement.
+“We grieve with our brothers and sisters in New Zealand tonight,” executive director Masih Fouladi said in a statement.
 “This type of violent hate is unacceptable anywhere and particularly horrifying in a house of worship.
 No one should ever feel afraid while practicing their faith.”

+The gunman, an Australian, posted a manifesto on social media in which he called United States President Donald Trump “a symbol of renewed white identity.”
+Trump denounced the attack but rejected the notion that the white nationalist movement is a rising threat worldwide.

+FBI data released in November about religion-based hate crimes in the U.S. showed that 18.7 percent of hate crimes reported in 2017 targeted Muslims.
+Anti-Jewish hate crimes were the most common, making up 58.1 percent of religion-based hate crimes in 2017.
+In October 2018, a gunman killed 11 people at a Pittsburgh synagogue, prompting Seattle-area police departments to step up patrols at houses of worship.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.